SuperOfficeDocs/superoffice-docs/docs/database/tables/includes/udeffield.md

 * 4 = Date (for dates 1970 - 2036, stored as Long value)
 * 5 = Unlimited date (for dates 0001 - 9999, stored as string)
 * 6 = Check box (stored as 0/1 in long field)
 * 7 = Drop-down (listtableid determines which list.
-If listTableId = 136 then this is a userdefined list and all items are stored in the UDList table with UDList.UDListDefinition\_ID = udeffield.UDListDefinition\_id)
+If listTableId = 136 then this is a user-defined list and all items are stored in the UDList table with UDList.UDListDefinition\_ID = udeffield.UDListDefinition\_id)
-* 8 = Decimal  - acutally double - that is 80 bits IEEE floating point.
+* 8 = Decimal  - actually double - that is 80 bits IEEE floating point.

 ### ProgId